butlin/presentations/MEDI2101 Wk 3_1 respiratory_regulation1.md

   </tr>
 </table>

-<p class="fragment">Acidosis and alkalosis each be subclassified as respiratory or metabolic in origin.
-This is the subject of the on-line module this week.</p>
+<p class="fragment">Acidosis and alkalosis can each be subclassified as respiratory or metabolic in origin.<br>This is the subject of the on-line module this week.</p>

 <p class="fragment">If blood oxygen, carbon dioxide, and pH is pathological when outside a normal range, there must be sensors in the body that detect abnormalities to feedback to the respiratory and cardiovascular system to bring these gases / pH back into the normal range.</p>